Archetypes#

 Statement#

 Players should define their characters with a Statement, a single sentence summarizing both their Archetypes and Drives.
-Here’s a few examples:
+Players are encouraged to come up with their own ideas, but here’s a few examples in case of need:

-- Eccentric Healer : genius (production) & sage (care)
+- Reclusive Healer : genius (production) & sage (care)

-“This character lives as a solitary caregiver, concocting remedies and offering help in forsaken locations.”
+“This character lives as an eccentric caregiver, concocting remedies and offering last resort assistance to the neglected.”

 - Eminent Wizard : icon (status) & genius (solution)